OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Launched in 1999, Script Pipeline has since become an industry leader in connecting writers with studios, producers, agents, managers, and entertainment executives, resulting in spec sales totaling $5 million over the past decade.

-The company helped launch the career of Evan Daugherty, writer of Snow White and the Huntsman, and most recently, adaptations of major studio projects Divergent, Ninja Turtles, and GI Joe 3.
-His script Killing Season (formerly Shrapnel) was produced and released last year, starring Robert De Niro and John Travolta.
+The company helped launch the career of Evan Daugherty, writer of Snow White and the Huntsman, and most recently, adaptations of major studio franchises Divergent, Ninja Turtles, and GI Joe 3.
+His script Killing Season (formerly Shrapnel) was produced and starred Robert De Niro and John Travolta.
+Evan is writing and directing a feature for Dimension Films and has multiple TV projects in development at ABC, NBC, SyFy, and other networks.

 Pipeline contest alum Tripper Clancy (Benderspink) sold The Ambassadors to 20th Century Fox, as well as the pitch Winter Break to QED International.
-Tripper is currently writing the animated comedy Shedd for Paramount and has multiple projects in development with studios.
+Tripper is currently writing the animated comedy Shedd for Paramount, as well as the comedy/adventure Stranded for Sony.

 In recent years, numerous writers have found representation with companies such as Benderspink, Madhouse Entertainment, WME, CAA, and other major agencies and managers as a direct result of Script Pipeline’s facilitation.